Share this post:

 Accommodation options for Paros and Naxos; choosing your lodging

 When it comes to rooms and hotels available, Paros and Naxos do not disappoint; with a wide spectrum of accommodations, they offer relaxation, quality and beautiful design while respecting the Cycladic architecture and colors.
-Paros features top-notch hotels with emphasis on the detail, as well as lavish villas for a more private and luxurious vacation.
+Paros features top-notch hotels with an emphasis on detail, as well as lavish villas for a more private and luxurious vacation.
 The pricing ranges depending on the selected lodging; from moderate prices in more minimal establishments to affordable luxury options that raise the budget, Paros appeals to everyone.
-You can take a more detailed look at Paros accommodation options.
+You can take a more detailed look at accommodation options in Paros.

 Accordingly, Naxos features a spectrum of more affordable hotels and rooms available.
 Being a more family-oriented island, the luxury options are limited compared to Paros, without that stopping its accommodation from being elegant and comfortable.
-You can take a more detailed look at Naxos accommodation options as well as at our post with “Hotels in Naxos to fall in love with“.
+You can take a more detailed look at accommodation options in Naxos.